smori1983/vuepress-plugin-frontmatter-update-info/README.md

 Basically update info is shown as list, and you can enable option to show it in each page.

-Default component is provided, and it is also possible to implement your own component by using the client module.
+Default components are provided, and it is also possible to implement your own component by using the client dynamic module.

 ## Configuration options